-- The main modifications from OPA v8 and NEMO/OPA v3.2 are : - (1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - (2) introduction of partial step representation of bottom topography [Barnier et al. 2006, Le Sommer et al. 2009, Penduff et al. 2007]; - (3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation $^5$ ; - (4) more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes. - (5) suppression of the rigid-lid option; - (6) non linear free surface option (associated with the rescaled height coordinate $z^$ or s); - (6) additional schemes for vector and flux forms of the momentum advection; - (7) additional advection schemes for tracers; - (8) implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008]; - (9) online diagnostics: tracers trend in the mixed layer and vorticity balance; - (10) rewriting of the I/O management with the use of an I/O server; - (11) generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler. - (12) surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields - (13) RGB light penetration and optional use of ocean color (14) major changes in the TKE schemes: it now includes a Langmuir cell parameterization [Axell 2002], the Mellor and Blumberg [2004] surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [Burchard 2002, Marsaleix et al. 2008]; - (15) tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [Koch-Larrouy et al. 2007]; - (16) introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [Vancoppenolle et al. 2009b;a] - The main modifications from NEMO/OPA v3.2 and v3.3 are:
+- The main modifications from OPA v8 and NEMO/OPA v3.2 are: - 1. transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - 2. introduction of partial step representation of bottom topography [Barnier et al. 2006, Le Sommer et al. 2009, Penduff et al. 2007]; - 3. partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5 ; - 4. more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes, and suppression of the rigid-lid option ; - 5. non linear free surface associated with the rescaled height coordinate z^ or s; - 6. additional schemes for vector and flux forms of the momentum advection; - 7. additional advection schemes for tracers: - 8. implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008]; - 9. online diagnostics: tracers trend in the mixed layer and vorticity balance; - 10. rewriting of the I/O management with the use of an I/O server; - 11. generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler; - 12. surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields; - 13.
+RGB light penetration and optional use of ocean color - 14. major changes in the TKE schemes: it now includes a Langmuir cell parameterization [Axell 2002], the Mellor and Blumberg [2004] surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [Burchard 2002, Marsaleix et al. 2008]; - 15. tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [Koch-Larrouy et al. 2007];

-$^5$ Partial support of s-coordinate: there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.
+$^{^5}$ Partial support of s-coordinate: there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.